rust-lang/rfcs/text/0000-ghost-busting.md

 ```

 However, neither Haskell or Idris have subtyping.

+## A language with subtyping of a different kind: Java

 Let's now instead consider a different language, Java, which does have subtyping
 but of a different kind than Rust's flavor of limited subtyping: